wisemantyr/VBA-Challenge/README.md

 # VBA-Challenge

-*Data provided.
-Code from scratch.*
+*(Data was provided.
+Code written from scratch)*

-**Assignment Description**
+**Assignment Description:**

 Create a script that will loop through all the stocks for one year for each run and take the following information.

 - The ticker symbol.

 - Yearly change from opening price at the beginning of a given year to the closing price at the end of that year.

 - The percent change from opening price at the beginning of a given year to the closing price at the end of that year.

 - The total stock volume of the stock.

 - You should also have conditional formatting that will highlight positive change in green and negative change in red.